When it comes to promoting your business, it is essential to know your ‘target audience’ - who they are, how do they think, and their location.

-The first step to understanding your audience, is to know who your key stakeholders are.
+The first step to understanding your audience, is to know who are your key stakeholders.

 1. STAKEHOLDER ANALYSIS

-How do you know who your stakeholders are?
+How do you know who are your stakeholders?

 Stakeholders are people or groups, both internal and external, that play a part in the success of your business.
 What they know, feel, and do has an impact on the organization and vice versa.
 They do not necessarily play a part in the decision making of a business.
 Create a list of the groups, and then create branches from each of these groups to name the organizations and people within the group.
 Some groups may have a connection.
 The stakeholder map offers a visual display of who the stakeholders are and how they are connected.
 For example, customers can be broken out into statuses, such as current and future, and, or segments.
 For a more visual display, create the size of the circle to reflect the impact on your organization.
 These stakeholders may change as your business develops, so ensure you update as needed.

 How do you know what stakeholders to target?
-You need to identify who are your key stakeholders are.
+You need to identify who are your key stakeholders.

 Using the stakeholder analysis matrix, place each group/individual into the quadrant that reflects the importance and influence of each stakeholder to your organization, which will help inform when and how you communicate with them.